 Perhaps you want to incorporate a weekly or even monthly family prayer night.
 This is a designated time where you and your family can all come together, have some snacks (or dessert), and pray.
-This would be a more extended prayer time, and would probably work best if your children are a bit older.
+This would be a more extended prayer time, and would probably work best if you have older kids.

 Here are some things you could pray about during your family prayer night:

-– Praise God for all He has done for us throughout the past week or month; thank Him for our many blessings big and small.
+- Praise God for all He has done for us throughout the past week or month; thank Him for our many blessings of life . . . big and small.